 LMU has made participating in a study abroad program a financially reasonable option by creating programs where the tuition and program fee costs are similar to the LMU cost of attendance.
 Although Institutional, Federal and State aid can apply to all featured programs, it is important to be aware of any additional costs and make arrangements accordingly.
-Each program brochure contains a budget sheet where you are able to view estimates of the tuition, program fee and the inclusions.
+Each program brochure contains a budget sheet where you are able to view estimates of the tuition, program fee, and other included excursions or amenities.
 Review the billable costs & non-billable costs listed on the budget sheet.
 Some programs (Exchange) do not have a program fee and the housing and meal costs are paid directly to the host institution.
 We advise you to speak with the Financial Aid Office regarding your available aid.

 This website provides links to a number of financial aid options, scholarship and fellowship resources.
 The best advice we can give to students, parents and others interested in this part of the study abroad process is to plan early and ask as many questions as you can.
 Please consider us a resource.